Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Embodied-R1: Advancing Embodied Reasoning via RFT

-\textbf{Training Strategy} Based on the collected data, \alg adopts a two-stage training process: the first stage focuses on enhancing spatial reasoning abilities, as spatial reasoning serves as the foundation for point comprehension; the second stage further trains embodied pointing capabilities using point-centric, multi-task mixed data.
-At each stage, we train a policy $\pi_\theta(y|x)$ to generate output $y$ by maximizing expected reward $\max_{\theta} \mathbb{E}_{x \sim \mathcal{D}} \mathbb{E}_{y \sim \pi_{\theta}(\cdot|x)} [r(y, x)]$.
-Training is performed using the GRPO~\cite{guo2025deepseek, shao2024deepseekmath} algorithm.
-The behavior policy $\pi_{\theta_{\text{old}}}$ generates $G$ candidate responses $\{y_i\}_{i=1}^G$ following input $x$.
-The advantage for the $i$-th response at time step $t$ is computed by normalizing rewards:
+\textbf{Training Strategy} Based on the collected data, \alg adopts a two-stage training process: the first stage focuses on enhancing spatial reasoning, as spatial reasoning serves as the foundation for point comprehension; the second stage trains embodied pointing capabilities using point-centric, multi-task mixed data.
+The optimization process is powered by the GRPO~\citep{guo2025deepseek} algorithm.
+For any given input, the behavior policy generates multiple candidate responses, and their relative advantages are determined by normalizing rewards within the group.
+The model is then optimized using a clipped surrogate loss to maximize expected returns while maintaining training stability.